Fix WD My Passport Hard Drive Not Detected, But LED is Blinking

 Source: www.handyrecovery.com

-• Assign a new letter to your WD external drive and save the changes.
+• Assign a new letter to your WD external drive to show and save the changes.

 • Reboot the device.